Empress Xiaoyichun: Family background

-On 13 January 1763, Consort Ling gave birth to Qianlong's 16th son, who died prematurely on 6 May 1765.
+On 13 January 1763, Consort Ling gave birth to the Qianlong Emperor's 16th son, who died prematurely on 6 May 1765.
 That same year, while on a tour to Hangzhou, Empress Nara fell out of favor and was sent back to the Forbidden City to be confined.
 The real reason behind her downfall remains the subject of debate.
-Whatever happened, when the imperial entourage returned to the Forbidden City, Qianlong stripped Empress Nara of her power and, on 28 July, promoted Noble Consort Ling to imperial noble consort.
+Whatever happened, when the imperial entourage returned to the Forbidden City, Empress Nara was stripped of her power and, on 28 July, Consort Ling was promoted to imperial noble consort.
 On 17 June 1766, she gave birth to Qianlong's 17th son, Yonglin.

 On 19 August 1766, Empress Nara died of illness, but a new empress was not designated.
 However, Consort Ling, who held the highest rank among all of the consorts, was placed in charge of the palace and served competently.
 Her duties as the de facto empress were guiding rites at the ancestral altar, evaluating the personnel, approving budgets, supervising the education of the princes, and planning all imperial marriages.
-She also regularly met with eunuchs, female officials, the emperor's other consorts, imperial princesses (including her two daughters), and her husband, whom she accompanied on his excursions to Mount Tai, Jehol and the areas south of the Yangtze River.
+She also regularly met with eunuchs, female officials, the emperor's other consorts, imperial princesses (including her two daughters), and emperor Qianlong, whom she accompanied on his excursions to Mount Tai, Jehol and the areas south of the Yangtze River.

 In 1773, Qianlong decided to secretly select the crown prince.
 Seven of his sons were living at the time, but he decided to choose Yongyan, who was hard-working, though not outstanding, and displayed humility.
 Despite these favorable circumstances, Consort Ling became increasingly ill over the years.
 On 9 February 1775, Princess Hejing died; the news worsened Consort Ling's condition.

-Death and burial
+Death

 Consort Ling died at the age of 47 on 28 February of 1775, less than a month after her elder daughter's death.
 On 12 March of that same year, she was granted the posthumous name "Imperial Noble Consort Lingyi".
 On 19 November, her coffin was interred in the Yu Mausoleum of the Eastern Qing tombs after a grand funeral far more regal than that of an imperial noble consort.

-On 9 February 1796, Qianlong posthumously elevated Imperial Noble Consort Lingyi to "Empress Xiaoyi", announced Yongyan as the new emperor, and became a retired emperor.
+On 9 February 1796, Qianlong posthumously elevated her to "Empress Xiaoyi", announced Yongyan as the new emperor, and became a retired emperor.
 After Qianlong's death on 7 February 1799, Jiaqing honoured his mother with the posthumous title "Empress Xiaoyichun" and had her reburied at the right side of Qianlong's burial place, while his first primary wife, Empress Xiaoxianchun, was buried on his left side.

 After the Yu Mausoleum's grave robbery occurred in 1928, it was revealed that Empress Xiaoyichun's remains were well-preserved during inspection.